Helping millions of people navigate the world of technology.

 Here’s how you can enable MAC randomization on your Android phone or tablet:

-Step 1: Open the Settings app on your Android.
+Step 1: Open the Settings app and head to Wi-Fi.

-Step 1: Head to the Settings App on your iPhone or iPad.
+Step 1: Head to the Settings app on your iPhone or iPad and tap on Wi-Fi.

 Can You Enable MAC Randomization on Mac?